mikiher/audiobookshelf-windows/Readme.md

 (<img src="Resources/AppIcon.ico" width="16" height="16"/>) in the system tray (bottom right corner of the screen).

 The tray app lets you:
+- Open the server in your default browser
 - Start/Stop the server
 - Set the server to start on login
 - View the server logs
-- Open the server in your default browser
+- Change the server port and other settings
 - Check for updates (upcoming)
-- Change the server port and other settings (upcoming)

 ## System Requirements